Harvesting in Château Palmer's vineyard, September 2005. Copyright. Alain Vacheron

 Pichon Baron was just as wonderful but more modern in style.
 93-95p.

-Armailhac, Clerc Milon and Lynch Moussas (!) seemed to like having surpassed all their previous achievements in 2005 vintage with incredibly well defined, full-bodied, harmonious and luscious wines.
+Armailhac, Clerc Milon, and Lynch Moussas (!) seemed to like having surpassed all their achievements in the 2005 vintage with incredibly well-defined, full-bodied, harmonious, and luscious wines.
 Delicacy wines!
 93-94p.

-Batailley presented a really splendid wine, crammed with goodies, fruity and harmonious.
+Batailley presented a splendid wine, crammed with goodies, fruity and harmonious.
 92-93p.

-Haut Bages Liberal offered simply numbers of sun-ripe dark berries, sappiness and lovely structure, while Les Forts de Latour was just as delightful and tasty.
+Haut Bages Liberal offered simple numbers of sun-ripe dark berries, sappiness, and lovely structure, while Les Forts de Latour was just as delightful and tasty.
 90-91p.
 Carruaders de Lafite showed power and sappiness.
 90p.

-Petit Mouton was extremely accessible wine with soft fruit and round tannins.
+Petit Mouton was an extremely accessible wine with soft fruit and round tannins.
 88p.

 OK wines: Croizet Bages (86p) and Pauillac (87p).